 2.Convert AC into DC energy for charging cycle batteries just like lead acid battery and lithium battery.
 This is core theory about the solar system and applications.

-Hybrid inverter harger such as POW-LVM5K-48V-H allow multiple AC or DC power sources such as generator or grid, solar pannel, to charge the batteries package.
+Hybrid inverter charger such as POW-SunSmart 10K allow multiple AC or DC power sources such as generator or grid, solar pannel, to charge the batteries package.
 You can charge the battery package whenever cloudy, the grid goes down.
 So the item can provide stable and reliable standby power supply, even main power.

 Solar charge controller charge battery package in one direction, charging lead acid battery or lithium batteries from the solar modules and preventing the current from draining back into the PV array at night or cloudy, rainy, snowy.